status-im/status-go/_assets/patches/geth/README.md

 We try to minimize number and amount of changes in those patches as much as possible, and whereas possible, to contribute changes into the upstream.

+# Creating patches

+Instructions for creating a patch from the command line:

+1. Enter the command line at the status-im/go-ethereum repo root
+1. Create the patch:
+    1. If you already have a commit that represents the change, find its SHA1 (e.g. `$COMMIT_SHA1`) and do `git diff $COMMIT_SHA1 > file.patch`
+    1. If the files are staged, do `git diff --cached > file.patch`

 # Patches

  - [`0000-accounts-hd-keys.patch`](./0000-accounts-hd-keys.patch) — adds support for HD extended keys (links/docs?)